damiankryzia71/orbslam3-px4/README.md

   <udpPorts>5600,5601</udpPorts>
 </plugin>
 ```
-NOTE: You may also use this plugin to stream video from other drones.
+NOTE: You may also use this plugin to stream video from other drones, such as the ones that use the depth camera.
 To do so, add it to `depth_camera.sdf` located at `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/models/depth_camera/`.

 ## 4. Monocular/Grayscale Setup
 The simulated camera should be publishing to a Gazebo topic.
 To list available topics, open a new terminal and run: